apache/spark/README.md

 ## Example Programs

 Spark also comes with several sample programs in the `examples` directory.
 To run one of them, use `./bin/run-example <class> [params]`.
-For example:
+For instance:

     ./bin/run-example SparkPi

 will run the Pi example locally.

-You can set the MASTER environment variable when running examples to submit examples to a cluster.
+You can set the MASTER environment variable when running examples to submit them to a cluster.
 This can be a mesos:// or spark:// URL, "yarn" to run on YARN, and "local" to run locally with one thread, or "local[N]" to run locally with N threads.
-You can also use an abbreviated class name if the class is in the `examples` package.
-For instance:
+You can also use an abbreviated class name if the class is in the `examples` package, as follows:

     MASTER=spark://host:7077 ./bin/run-example SparkPi